Cyberjusticelab/JusticeAI/src/nlp_service/README.md

   * We encourage future devs to keep the number of intents per model 15 or lower.
   * Different people with different vocabulary or English levels are strongly suggested to contribute to the common_examples data set to ensure a proper intent classification when users interact with the system
 * Working with entities
-    * We strongly suggest to use entity_synonyms not only for different variations of the entity you are attempting to extract but also for common spelling mistakes of the entities
+    * We strongly suggest using entity_synonyms not only for different variations of the entity you are attempting to extract but also for common spelling mistakes of the entities
-    * ner_spacy does not give back confidence percentage but it was a feature that was supposed to be on their road map.